Vision-Based Mobile App GUI Testing: A Survey: Automated GUI Testing

+The diversity of mobile devices continues to grow, and record \& replay approaches begin to support record \& replay GUI tests on different types of devices, such as smartphones and tablets, and different versions of operating systems, device models, hardware features, \etc This ensures compatibility of the apps across various devices and OS versions to meet the needs of a broad user base.
+As an exploratory work, Li \etal \cite{li2022cross} demonstrate that leveraging the Minimum Surprise Principle in GUI design and using a greedy algorithm can simplify and make cross-device record \& replay practice.
 Simultaneously, as the mobile app ecosystem evolves and cross-platform apps gain popularity, record \& replay approaches begin to support app GUI testing on different operating system platforms like iOS and Android.
 This enables app developers to use similar tools for record \& replay GUI tests on different platforms.
-MobiPlay \cite{qin2016mobiplay} runs the target mobile app on a server while simultaneously displaying the app GUI in real-time on a mobile device, providing users with the same experience as running the app on a mobile phone.
 TestMig \cite{qin2019testmig} is proposed for migrating iOS GUI test cases to Android.
 Specifically, it records the sequence of events invoked during iOS testing and uses sequence transformation techniques to convert this sequence into an Android event sequence.

-In discussing cross-device and cross-platform record-and-playback technologies, it is evident that in addition to addressing the challenges of compatibility across platforms and devices, it is crucial to consider the substantial costs associated with generating test cases for application development.
-This becomes especially pertinent when dealing with a multitude of diverse applications, as the costs of recording and playback increase exponentially.
-Consequently, some studies suggest that by taking into account the similarities between applications and reusing test cases among similar applications, the cost of testing mobile applications can be significantly reduced.
-For instance, Behrang \etal \cite{behrang2018automated} propose AppTestMigrator, an approach that leverages the similarities between the GUIs of different but related applications to reuse and adapt test cases, thereby reducing the cost of application testing.
+In discussing cross-device and cross-platform record-and-playback technologies, it is evident that in addition to addressing the challenges of compatibility across platforms and devices, it is crucial to consider the substantial costs associated with generating test cases for app development, especially pertinent when dealing with a multitude of diverse apps.
+Consequently, some studies suggest that by taking into account the similarities between apps and reusing test cases among similar apps, the cost of testing mobile apps can be significantly reduced.
+Behrang \etal \cite{behrang2018automated} propose AppTestMigrator, an approach that leverages the similarities between the GUIs of different but related apps to reuse and adapt test cases, thereby reducing the cost of app testing.